Mudroom Storage Plans

-When our kids were younger, one of our biggest struggles was the sheer amount of clutter they had on them.
+When our kids were younger, one of our biggest struggles was the sheer amount of clutter they always seem to have on them.
 How such a small person could conceal so much random stuff and junk was beyond me.
 I would spend so much time emptying out pockets in the laundry room inevitably saying things like, “What the???” or “How on earth did he fit that in his pocket???” or, my favorite, “Thank God I found this before I washed it!”

 When our boys were school-aged things really got tricky.
 Each day when they got home from school they would leave a trail of clutter from the door all the way to their bedrooms.
 A coat here, shoes kicked off over there,(never together mind you) a bookbag in the hallway, and socks in the kitchen.
 Rather than getting better, they were getting worse and I knew I needed to find a way to contain all of their stuff before it drove me over the brink.

 Lucky for me and mothers everywhere, a room was created just for us, moms with clutter-in-tow kids.
-And even if you don’t have one now you will want to create this sanity-saving area also known as the mudroom.
+And even if you don’t have a clutter bug child now you will want to create this sanity-saving area also known as the mudroom.

 A mudroom, also called an entryway depending on where you live, is a lifesaver no matter how many people are in your family or what destructive age they are at.
 This room has just one purpose.
 To contain all the extra things that come in with our people.
 And if your mudroom storage plans are set up correctly, they can set the tone for your entire home.